DamoM73/turtle_vid_tute/lesson_3.md

 **Predict** what you think will happen, then **run** the code.

-Here is the flowchart to help with your prediction
+Here is the flowchart to help with your prediction.

 <img align="left" src="assets/flowchart_lesson_3_3.png">